COVID-19 pandemic in Victoria: Sixth lockdown

 On 5 August 2021, in response to the detection of six new community cases, the Victorian Government announced their sixth lockdown, commencing that evening at 8 pm for seven days.
 At about 7pm that day there was an anti-lockdown protest of up to 400 people in Flinders Street, Melbourne.

 Regional Victoria was released from its sixth lockdown at 11:59pm on 9 August.

 On 11 August the lockdown was extended for 7 days.
 This followed the state having 20 new cases, 5 with an unknown source.

 On 16 August the lockdown was extended for another 14 days, with the overnight curfew reinstated and a target end date of 2 September.

 On 19 August, Melbourne marked 200 days of lockdowns since the beginning of the pandemic.

 On 4 October, Melbourne marked 245 days of lockdowns and became the city with the longest cumulative time in lockdown in the world.

+On 21 October, Melbourne ended its final lockdown with a total 262 cumulative days of strict stay-at-home orders, making it one of the most locked down cities in the world.

 Regional Victoria - Seventh lockdown

 On 21 August at 1pm, regional Victoria was also placed into its seventh lockdown and other restrictions tightened, such as the 5 km limit for essential shopping, and exercise activities.
 Hospitality was again takeaway only, most retail stores closed and schooling online only.
 Sporting venues, skate parks, playgrounds, and outdoor exercise equipment all closed.
 Construction statewide returned to a 25 per cent capacity limit.
 The 9pm-5am curfew in metropolitan Melbourne was not enacted in regional Victoria.
 This action followed 61 new state cases of COVID-19 on 19 August, one in Shepparton.
 By the afternoon of 20 August rapid PCR testing brought the cluster in Shepparton at least 21 cases.
 48 of the new locally acquired cases from 19 August were linked to known outbreaks, 22 were in isolation during their infectious period.
 11 separate "mystery cases" were in suburbs including Airport West, Frankston, Keysborough, Docklands and Yarraville.
 After there were 27 cases in 2 days at a childcare centre in Broadmeadows, among others, childcare centres were restricted to essential workers.

 The same day there was another anti-lockdown protest in Melbourne city, which became violent.
 Up to 4,000 people marched and over 200 were arrested, 3 for assaulting police.
 Police responded with pepper spray when protesters threw objects at them.
 7 police officers were injured, 6 of those hospitalised.
 236 fines were issued.
 Those arrested were each fined AU$5,452.
 Smaller protests were also held in Adelaide, Brisbane, Darwin, Perth, and in Sydney where over 45 people were arrested.

 On 29 August, following a year high 92 new cases detected in the community in a single day, the Victorian Government announced that the statewide lockdown was to be extended.